VSecDK/vsec.dk/_pages/events.md

 - Events must be related to Information Security and be relevant to either the VSec community members and/or general public.
 - Only non-profit events are allowed.
-- Only use royalty free music and graphics/overlays that are not under copyright.
+- Only use royalty free music and graphics that are not under copyright.

-## Streaming Guide (Event Restreaming)
+## Streaming Guide

+If you want to have you event broadcastet live and recorded on the VSec YouTube Channel please reach to @kbodeholt on Discord.

 # Past events